 If maintenance was ordered before January 1, 2019, and there is a need for a subsequent modification after January 1, 2019, the modified maintenance will continue to be calculated based on gross income for federal tax purposes, unless both parties expressly agree otherwise, and that agreement is included in the modification order.

 For couples divorcing after January 1, 2019, the payor cannot deduct maintenance payments from gross income on his or her federal income taxes.
 Similarly, the payee will not include his or her maintenance payments in taxable income on his or her federal income tax returns.
+If you would like more details on divorce and taxes, take a moment to consult our comprehensive guide.

 If you have any questions about these new laws and how they may affect your divorce proceedings or any modifications of existing maintenance awards, contact our attorneys at 708-763-0999.